techidaily/site-smart-video-creator/source/_posts/step-by-step-guide-adding-the-fetch-addon-to-your-kodi-nexus-and-matrix-devices.md

 ![Export Video](https://www.videoconverterfactory.com/tips/imgs-self/how-to-edit-videos-on-windows-10/how-to-edit-videos-on-windows-10-14.webp)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dn-24B6AURY?si=ErES2KWVnintY6h9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 However, the Microsoft Photos app only supports a few video formats and often crashes when processing large videos.
 So I'm here to introduce a third-party free video editing tool for Windows 10 and 11\.
 It is powerful and user-friendly and allows you to easily edit videos with simple clicks.
 The next part will show you how to edit videos on Windows 10 for free.
 Just read on!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Free Video Editor for Windows